notok/hubot-improve-random/README.md

 # hubot-improve-random

-A hubot script that replaces msg.random method
+A hubot script that replaces Response::random method

 See [`src/improve-random.coffee`](src/improve-random.coffee) for full documentation.

+This script provides no commands, but replaces `Response::random` method to use `random-js`.

 ## Installation